bdahlstrom/SecWebProj2023/README.md

 # Installation

-From the file folder for application-project, run npm start.
+From application-project, run npm start to launch the application from your terminal.

 # User Stories